Skip to content

 • Show the participant what happens when they blink, cough, swallow, etc. Instruct the participant to minimize these movements during the measurement phase.

-distorted EEG signal good EEG signal
+distorted EEG signal

 Recording EEG-data

-Hooray, you are now ready to start acquiring EEG-data!
-To do so, follow these steps on the acquisition pc:
+Hooray, you are now ready to start acquiring EEG data!
+To do so, follow these steps on the acquisition PC:

 1. Start recording (= saving data to file) by clicking the paused button in ActiView on the bottom right.
 When recording, it switches to saving and turns green (see Figure 12).
 Do not forget this (you wouldn't be the first)!

-3. When an experiment run is finished, click on pause save below the green saving button and then on stop on the top left of the screen.
+4. When an experiment run is finished, click on pause save below the green saving button and then on stop on the top left of the screen.

-4. Continue to record another run with a different filename by clicking start, start file and entering your new filename in BIDS (see earlier).
+5. Continue to record another run with a different filename by clicking start, start file and entering your new filename in BIDS (see earlier).
 Do not forget to restart the recording by clicking the paused button again so that it switches to saving and turns green.
 If you want all your data to be saved in one file, you can skip this step.
 However, in that case the file size can become inconveniently large.

 Tip